Skip to main content

 2. Extract to a local directory

-Create Using Maven Commands (Optional)
+Create Using Maven Command (Optional)

 mvn archetype:generate \